pkim08/pkim08/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>
 <p>
   Welcome to my profile!
 I'm a Data Scientist aiming to apply my skills in the real world.
-I'll be recording my journey through the amazing field of data and taking a jab at blog posting on Medium (keep an eye out 😁).
 Thanks for stopping by and I'd love to connect!
 </p>

 ---